LiFePO4 is Lithium-Ion: Why Terminology Matters

 Just as not all lead-acid batteries behave the same way, not all lithium-ion chemistries behave the same way.

-For marine applications, safety tends to rank very high on the priority list.
+For marine applications, safety tends to rank very high on the priority list, as it should.

 Lithium-Ion Chemistries Ranked from Safest to Most Volatile